MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheets.md

 ## Web Only URL Style Sheet Format

-For simple style changes with the web map control, compact versions of the style sheet can be used through URL parameters.
+For simple style changes with the [static map control](../rest-services/imagery/get-a-static-map), compact versions of the style sheet can be used through URL parameters.
 These can be done with the long form:

 ```url
 water|fillColor:FF0000;labelColor:00FF00_road|fillColor:0000FF_global|landColor:FFFFFF